Edge-Intelligence-Lab/ChatDKU/RAG/README.md

       have \# for headings that the LLM might pick up), including a table of contents, summarize the chapters and sections, and etc.
 - Customize the query engine/add a querying pipeline.

+# Auto-Retrieval Example for Duke Kunshan University

+This project demonstrates how to perform auto-retrieval from a vector database using LlamaIndex and Chroma.
+The sample data used is based on the introduction and key aspects of Duke Kunshan University (DKU).